AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/crons-property.md

            cmd: "<schedule_command>"
    ```

-   For example, you can add a custom cron job to export the product catalog and configure it to run every eight hours, 20 minutes after the hour.
+   In the following example, the `productcatalog` job exports the product catalog every eight hours, 20 minutes after the hour.

    ```yaml
    crons: